The Graduate Diploma in Transformational Development is a 2-year program and is conducted fully online.

 - Some flexibility is possible.

-The GDTD program is designed for Christians who are working in the area of development in Christian non-governmental organizations or in churches.
-It will help ministry and development practitioners:
+The GDTD program is designed to help Christians who are working in the area of development in Christian non-governmental organizations or in churches improve on advocacy and facilitate more effective aid and development through the following:

-- Be part of a community of committed Christ-followers
+- Be part of a supportive community of Christian practitioners in transformational development from around Asia

 Applicants for the GDTD need to meet these prerequisites: